stormpath/stormpath-nginx-module/README.md

     auth_stormpath_require_group https://api.stormpath.com/v1/groups/YOUR-GROUP-HREF;

+## Testing

+The module comes with a small suite of tests to verify it's building and working properly.
+To run the tests, you'll need a set of Stormpath credentials (don't use the ones you use for production!).
+The test will create `nginxtest` application, a group and a couple of users used in the test.

+Test runner depends on Stormpath Python SDK (available as package `stormpath` from Python Package Index), `curl` command-line tool, and all the build-dependencies of Nginx itself.
+On Debian/Ubuntu system, these can be installed with:

+    apt-get build-dep nginx
+    apt-get install python-pip curl
+    pip install stormpath

+To run the test, first make sure your Stormpath test credentials are available in the environment:

+    export STORMPATH_API_KEY_ID=<your-test-api-key-id>
+    export STORMPATH_API_KEY_SECRET=<your-test-api-key-secret>

+Additionally, set the `VERBOSE` environment variable to `1` to see the verbose test output (each line of each test as it executes):

+    export VERBOSE=1

+Then, run the tests with:

+    make test

+Note that during the test, nginx will temporarily listen on port 8000 for incoming connections.

 ## Known issues

 This is far, far away from complete module, it's more like a prototype to test